 If you are ordering Generic medications, they will look different.
 However, by law, they are required to be the bio-equivalent to the brand medications.

 Please allow 2-4 weeks for delivery of your prescription drugs after the order leaves the pharmacy.

 Because we work in conjunction with licensed pharmacies to protect the safety of you and other parties involved, once a prescription and non-prescription products have been dispensed it cannot be returned for any reason.
 Under the pharmaceutical law prescription drugs are not returnable.
 All sales are final.
 So before ordering (completing your order) please consult with your physician regarding your medications.

 Your prescription is filled at one of our associated CIPA-certified pharmacies by a professionally licensed and registered pharmacist where it is then mailed to your home.

-PharmaPassport accepts Visa, Mastercard, international money orders, and bank certified cheques.
+PharmaPassport accepts personal cheques, E-checks, international money orders, and bank certified cheques.